ray-project/ray/doc/source/tune-distributed.rst

         --args="--ray-redis-address=localhost:6379" \
         --start

-5. Optionally for testing on AWS or GCP, you can use the following to kill a random worker node after all the worker nodes are up
+4. Optionally for testing on AWS or GCP, you can use the following to kill a random worker node after all the worker nodes are up

 .. code-block:: bash

     $ ray kill-random-node $CLUSTER --hard

 You should see Tune eventually continue the trials on a different worker node.
-See the `Checkpointing <tune-usage.html#trainable-trial-checkpointing>`__ section for more details.
+See the `Saving and Recovery <tune-usage.html#saving-and-recovery>`__ section for more details.

 You can also specify ``tune.run(upload_dir=...)`` to sync results with a cloud storage like S3, persisting results in case you want to start and stop your cluster automatically.